CMPSC403-AlleghenyCollege-Fall2021/course_information/README.md

-# CMPSC 403 Course Information
+# CMPSC 403 Course Syllabus

-This repository contains information about the </em>Computer Security</em> course, including the syllabus and the course schedule.
-Please check this repository regularly for updates to the syllabus and the schedule.
+This repository contains information about the </em>Computer Security</em> course, including the course objectives, policies and the schedule.
+Please check this repository regularly for updates to the policies and the schedule.

-## Contents
+# Contents

 * [Instructor](#Instructor)
 * [Meeting Times](#Meetings)